 - Opportunities For

 It’s important that our region and our local communities have a voice in energy planning decision making, and now, thanks to Act 174, we do.
-We work to make sure towns have the information and resources they need to have their voices heard and that they’re saying what they mean to say.
+The Act encourages comprehensive energy planning on the regional and community level throughout Vermont.
+RRPC wants to make sure towns have the information and resources they need to have their voices heard and that they’re saying what they mean to say.

 We work on a local level with municipalities to create energy chapters in municipal plans that shape development patterns to increase energy efficiency.
 This includes mapping, siting of energy generation infrastructure, drafting land use bylaws, and assisting with funding opportunities.